-Never approach, inspect or attempt to troubleshoot any leaking valves or plumbing without turning off all electrical power to the system.
-Failure to turn off all electrical power can result in electrical shock, serious injury or death.
-Ensure that all electrical power to the system is turned off before approaching, inspecting or troubleshooting any leaking valves or plumbing that may have caused other electrical devices in the surrounding area to get wet.
+To avoid an electrical shock hazard, which can result in serious injury or death, ensure that all electrical power to the system is turned off before approaching, inspecting or troubleshooting any leaking valves or plumbing that may have caused other electrical devices in the surrounding area to get wet.

 Follow all filter manufacturer's instructions.
 Never attempt to assemble, disassemble or adjust the filter when there is pressurized air in the system.
-Starting the pump while there is any pressurized air in the system can cause the filter lid to be blown off, which can cause property damage.
+Starting the pump while there is any pressurized air in the system can cause the filter lid to be blown off, which can cause death, serious personal injury or property damage.